 Consultwebs VP of Business Development, Tanner Jones, discusses strategies that law firms can use to deal with negative reviews.

 For the free online reviews bundle, click here.

 What happens when your law firm gets negative reviews?

 You may have seen our video on how to generate more online reviews for your firm.
 But what happens when you get a negative review?
 We want to discuss the impact of those negative reviews and what that does to your bottom line.
 But more importantly, we want to talk about how to address those reviews when they do come.
-Make sure you stay tuned to the end of the video when we offer free access to an online reviews bundle provided by Consultwebs.

 It’s obvious that negative reviews are certainly not helping you generate new business from the Internet.
 Most consumers, in fact nine out of 10 online, are reading reviews before making a hiring or buying decision and the same goes for your prospective clients when they go online reviewing law firms.
 Whenever they see your firm showing up in Google Plus, they’re very likely clicking these reviews and spending the majority of their time on any negative reviews, one or two star reviews, because that shows any commonalities and bad experiences that you may have provided for clients.